 While the elderly, children, and those with chronic disease are at highest risk, even the young and healthy can succumb to heat if they participate in strenuous physical activities during hot weather.

 Air-conditioning is the No. 1 protection against heat-related illness and death.
 If a home is not air-conditioned, people can reduce their risk for heat-related illness by spending time in public facilities that are air-conditioned.
-See our story on Ten tips to stay cool in the summer heat.

 What is it?